00sapo/MSCA-Pandoc/Readme.md

 ### Extraction

 The extraction process -- i.e. from RTF to latex or markdown -- is not perfect.
-And it is recommended to manually copy and post from the extracteed files into the original sources.
+And it is recommended to manually copy and paste from the extracted files into the original sources.

 # Credits